 Such an underwriter is very different from other types of underwriters.
-These underwriters usually involve with IPO (initial public offerings) process of a company.
-Securities or Equities Underwriters, which are primarily investment banks, enter into an agreement with the company to ensure that public subscribes to the shares that a company issues.
+These underwriters are usually involved with the IPO (initial public offerings) process of a company.
+Securities or Equities Underwriters, which are primarily investment banks, enter into an agreement with the company to ensure that the public subscribes to the shares that a company issues.

 Basically, they guarantee the sale of a certain minimum amount of shares by the public.
-In case the public fails to subscribe to that amount of shares, then it is the underwriter who takes up the balance shares.
+If the public fails to subscribe to that amount of shares, then the underwriter takes up the balance shares.
 For this, the underwriter charges a commission.

 Usually, there are two types of securities underwriters – Institutional underwriters, which are specialized financial institutions, and Non-Institutional underwriters, which are mainly brokers.

 We can further classify securities and equities underwriters on the basis of the risk they assume.
 Usually, there is more than one underwriter handling the IPO (initial public offerings), and they are:

 It is a financial institution or an investment bank that has the primary responsibility for managing the IPO.
 Or, if an offering is large, then a group of underwriters comes together to handle all the things.
 The underwriter leading this group is the lead underwriter.
 In case the offering is small, and only one financial institution gets the responsibility to handle the IPO.
 Then that underwriter is the lead underwriter.